gschmutz/event-driven-microservices-workshop/02-working-with-kafka-broker/README.md

 brew install kafkacat
 ```

+#### Windows

+There is no official support to run Kafkacat on Windows.
+You might try the following link to run it on Windows: <https://ci.appveyor.com/project/edenhill/kafkacat/builds/23675338/artifacts>.

+An other option for Windows is to run it as a Docker container as shown below.

 #### Docker Container

 There is also a Docker container from Confluent which can be used to run **Kafkacat**